chrisbuckley/altitude-2017-lb-workshop/README.md

 `curl -sv -H "Fastly-Key: api_key" https://api.fastly.com/service/service_id/version/1/clone`

+### Step 2: Upload boilerplate VCL for service

+In this repo there is includd a `main.vcl` which we will upload to our service.
+Two things to note:

+1. There is a clearly defined space in `vcl_recv` where we will be doing our custom VCL for this workshop.
+2. Immediately below you will see `return(pass)`.
+For the purposes of this workshop we are passing all traffic to the backend so that we can see immediate responses (and not cached responses)

 ### Step 2: Create dynamic server pool

 Next, we will need to create a Dynamic Server Pool to add our servers to (*note we are now working with version 2*):